 Seto said.

 Atem pulled out a chair and sat down in front of the desk.
-He was neither given permission nor refused, so he stayed.
+He was neither permitted nor refused, so he stayed where he was.

 "I'll go through it in order."